Special routes of U.S. Route 64

 Several special routes of U.S. Route 64 exist.
 In order from west to east they are as follows.

-Alternate routes

-Spring Hope alternate route

-U.S. Route 64 Alternate (US 64 Alt) was established in 1979, replacing the old mainline US 64 through the town of Spring Hope.

-Rocky Mount–Tarboro alternate route

-U.S. Route 64 Alternate (US 64 Alt) was established in 1987, replacing the old mainline US 64 between the cities Rocky Mount and Tarboro.

-Princeville–Williamston alternate route

-U.S. Route 64 Alternate (US 64 Alt) was established in 1996, replacing the old mainline US 64 between the cities Princeville and Williamston.
-At some locations it is signed as US 64A.

-Business loops and spurs
+New Mexico

 Farmington business loop

 U.S. Route 64 Business (US 64 Bus.) goes through downtown Farmington, via Main Street and Broadway Avenue.
 Mainline US 64 is signed as both Bypass and Truck route, going south around Farmington, via Murray Drive.

+Oklahoma

 Muskogee business loop

 U.S. Route 64 Business (US-64 Bus.) was established in 1960, replacing the old mainline US-64 through downtown Muskogee, via Okmulgee Avenue and South Main Street.
 It also has an overlap with U.S. Route 62 Business along Okmulgee Avenue.

 Alma business route

 U.S. Route 64 Business (Hwy.
-64B or US 64B) is an east–west highway in Alma.
-The route connects US 64 to Highway 162 along a former alignment of US 64 in the city.
+64B or US 64B) was an east–west highway in Alma.
+The route connected US 64 to Highway 162 along a former alignment of US 64 in the city.
 The route was designated by the Arkansas State Highway Commission on July 28, 1965.